 - 24 months if BAC 0.24 or more.

 The magistrate can extend the disqualification period but they cannot reduce it.
-If this is your second offence in 10 years, the minimum period of disqualification is double the above.
+If this is your second offence in 10 years, the minimum period of disqualification is double.

 What else might happen if I am found guilty?